Quick Facts: Earning an Ed.D. in Illinois

 The Chicago School of Professional Psychology

-The Chicago School offers reduced doctoral tuition rates to certain categories of student, including alumni, K-12 school personnel, law enforcement officials, mental & behavioral health professionals, military & veterans, supervisors who are currently affiliated with The Chicago School, and Thresholds employees.
+The Chicago School offers reduced doctoral tuition rates to certain categories of student, including alumni, K-12 school personnel, law enforcement officials, mental & behavioral health professionals, military & veterans, and supervisors who are currently affiliated with The Chicago School.

 University of Illinois at Chicago